quicwg/multipath/draft-ietf-quic-multipath.md

 ### Handling PATH_ACK for abandoned paths {#ack-after-abandon}

 When an endpoint decides to send a PATH_ABANDON frame, there may still be some unacknowledged packets.
-Some other packets may well be in transit, and could be received shortly after sending the PATH_ABANDON frame.
+Some of these packets may well be in transit, and could be received shortly after sending the PATH_ABANDON frame.
 As specified above, the endpoints SHOULD send PATH_ACK frames promptly, to avoid unnecessary data